 The Instant Film Camera Isn't Gone

-Instant film cameras have faded from the forefront of the market place as digital cameras have taken over for the average consumer.
+Instant film cameras have faded from the forefront of the marketplace as digital cameras have taken over for the average consumer.
 However, there are still models on the market that allow you to enjoy the ability to take shots and create prints instantly from the same device.
 Simple, spontaneous, creative, and fun.

-How Can You Use an Instant Film Camera?
+When to Use an Instant Film Camera

 You can use an instant film camera for just about any of your casual photography needs but there are instances that make them the perfect choice: